 I arrived in Liberia Sunday at around 2pm – a bit nervous as I always am when I take off for a trip.
 I had called the host of the place I was staying and she arranged a taxi driver to pick me up at the airport.
-When I arrived he was there waiting with a sign with my name written in hand, the way you see in the movies.
+When I arrived he was there waiting with a sign with my name written, the way you see in the movies.
 His name was Pilar but he liked to go by Pili stating Pilar was a female’s name and we got to know each other rather quickly on the ride to my first host.
 He suggested some places I should go see and explained a festival that was going on in the town.
 It was a week long celebration ending with a parade of horses today – I thought this would be a great authentic event to check out so I was really glad to be catching it even if only the last day.

 Once I arrived at Marlene’s House (where I was staying my first 2 nights) I quickly changed and headed out to the parade.
 It was quite a sight with horses EVERYWHERE.
 Pili had told me horse riding was big in Costa Rica and I immediately noticed he was not exaggerating.
 The parade went ended around the park where there were several vendors.
 Of course I went immediately for the food ones and when I found pupusas I had to have some (so yummy).
 I spent a little more time in the park then watching the horse parade before heading back home.